How you can help tackle one of Britain’s most invasive species

 Himalayan balsam growing in early summer before the flowers have bloomed

-A close-up of Himalayan balsam as seen around this time of year without its flowers on.
+A close-up of Himalayan balsam without its flowers on.
 Notice the shape of the leaves and the long fibrous stem.

 Once it has established itself, Himalayan balsam is a very problematic plant.
 It competes with native plants for light, nutrients, pollinators and space, excluding other plants and reducing biodiversity.
 It dies back in winter, leaving riverbanks bare and open to erosion.
 In addition, dead leaves and stems from the plant don’t degrade well in our climate and block waterways, increasing flood risk!